 -

 Wet or dirty electrode.
-Same moisture and debris story above.
-Dry it out, clean it, retry.
+Same moisture story.
+Let the cooktop dry fully and retry.

 -

 Clogged burner ports.
-The little holes around the burner ring carry the gas.
-Grease and spillover plug them.
-Clear each port with a straightened paperclip or a needle, never something that breaks off inside.
+The small holes around the burner ring carry the gas.
+Grease and spillover plug them over time.
+When a tech services the burner, clearing these ports is part of the job.

 -